Conditional strategy equilibrium: Strong coalition-proofness in -person games

 \begin{remark} Figure~\ref{fig:strong_nonexistence} illustrates a three-player counterexample in which there is no strong conditional equilibrium. \end{remark}

 To see this, note the following profitable deviations from every action profile.
-Players 2 and 3 can profitably (and jointly) deviate to (x,B,L) from profiles (x,A,R) and (x,A,L).
-Similarly, from (x,B,L) and (y,B,L), players 1 and 3 can profitably deviate to (y,B,R).
-From (y,A,R) and (y,B,R), players 1 and 2 can profitably deviate to (x,A,L) and (x,A,R).
-And, it is clear that player 1 and player 2 can profitable deviate from profiles (x,B,R) and (y,A,L), respectively.
+Players 2 and 3 can profitably (and jointly) deviate to $(x,B,L)$ from profiles $(x,A,R)$ and $(x,A,L)$.
+Similarly, from $(x,B,L)$ and $(y,B,L)$, players 1 and 3 can profitably deviate to $(y,B,R)$.
+From $(y,A,R)$ and $(y,B,R)$, players 1 and 2 can profitably deviate to $(x,A,L)$ and $(x,A,R)$.
+And, it is clear that player 1 and player 2 can profitable deviate from profiles $(x,B,R)$ and $(y,A,L)$, respectively.
 For any action profile $a$, these deviations create a unique agreement, so they are profitable deviations from any conditional strategy profile whose unique fixed point is $a$.
 As a result, there is no strong conditional equilibrium in this game.

+\begin{corollary}[2-player existence] Let $G=(S_i, U_i)_{i\in \{1,2\}}$ be a two-person game.
+Then, there exists a strong conditional equilibrium in pure strategies. \end{corollary}

+This corollary directly follows from the Theorem~\ref{thm:folk} because every Pareto optimal conditional equilibrium is a strong conditional equilibrium in two-person games.

-\begin{theorem}[Strong conditional equilibrium] Let $G$ be an $n$-person game.
+\begin{theorem}[$n$-player sufficient condition] Let $(S_i, U_i)_{i\in N}$ be an $n$-person game.
 If there is an action profile $\bar{a}$ where at least two players receive their highest payoffs in the game, then there exists a strong conditional equilibrium in pure strategies that supports $\bar{a}$. \end{theorem}

 \begin{proof} Let $\bar{a}$ be an action profile in which players $i$ and $j$ get their maximum payoffs.
 We construct a strong conditional equilibrium $s^*$ whose unique fixed point is $\bar{a}$.
 For every player $m$, define $s^*_m(\bar{a}_{-m})=\bar{a}_m$.
 Let $s_m^*(a_{-m})\in A_m$ for any $m$ with the following constraint for $i$ and $j$.
 For some $l\in\{i,j\}$ fix $a_{-l}\in A_{-l}$.
 If $s^*_l(a_{-l})=a_l'$ for some $a'_l\in A_l$ such that $(a_l',a_k,a_{-kl})\neq \bar{a}$, then $s^*_k(a_l',a_{-kl})\neq a_k$ where $k\in\{i,j\}$ and $k\neq l$.
 It is always possible to construct such $s^*$ because both $i$ and $j$ have at least two different actions.